-TOEFL iBT vs TOEFL PBT
+TOEFL iBT vs TOEFL Paper Based (PBT)

-Which is the Best for You?
+What Are the Differences and Which is Best for You?

 If you’re planning to take the TOEFL test, you might find yourself wondering whether you should take TOEFL iBT (Internet-based Test) or TOEFL PBT (Paper-based Test).
 Well, the answer is simple.
 You should take the one that is required by the university, or scholarship, or job position, or program that you’re applying for.